SMRazaRizvi96/MixedReality-based-drone-controller/README.md

 ## First Controller: Command the sjtu-drone to go to one goal point

-This control will allow you to give one coordinate location tot he drone, and the drone will reach and stay at the goal coordinate autonomously.
+This controller will allow you to give one coordinate location tot he drone, and the drone will reach and stay at the goal coordinate autonomously.

 #### Launch the sjtu-drone